GCC Folding Carton Market Size and Share

 Geography Analysis

-The United Arab Emirates is projected to outpace the Kingdom with a 5.89% CAGR on the strength of free-zone incentives and the July 2025 EPR pilot that lowers total lifecycle cost for recyclable fiber.
+The United Arab Emirates is projected to outpace the Kingdom with a 5.89% CAGR, driven by free-zone incentives and the July 2025 EPR pilot, which lowers total lifecycle costs for recyclable fiber.
 Star Paper Mill’s 135,000-tonne recycled kraft facility at KEZAD has already trimmed import dependency, while Operation 300bn funnels industrial financing toward local converting lines.
 E-commerce penetration, now 14% of retail sales, accelerates demand for lightweight, digitally printed cartons in the Dubai-Abu Dhabi corridor.

 Qatar, Kuwait, Oman, and Bahrain collectively supply the remaining volume.
 Qatar benefits from World Cup legacy retail, Kuwait rebounds as mall footfall returns, Oman’s Tanfeedh diversifies into agrifood processing, and Bahrain leverages proximity to Saudi Arabia’s Eastern Province for cross-border sales.
 These markets are smaller and logistically costlier, but GCC Customs Union rules permit Saudi and Emirati converters to serve them efficiently, reducing incentives for standalone greenfield plants.
 Consequently, the twin growth engines of Riyadh-Jeddah and Dubai-Abu Dhabi dictate the broader trajectory of the GCC folding carton market.